 - Answer any questions you have about bringing a lawsuit.

-- Inform you of losses that may be covered if your case proves successful.
+- Inform you of losses that damages may cover if your case proves successful.

 - Initiate your insurance claim or lawsuit if you choose to move forward with legal action.

 - Continue to ensure the insurance company is providing timely payments for medical treatment.
-As a result, our auto accident ensures you are getting total maximum compensation from all at-fault parties.
+As a result, our auto accident ensures you get maximum compensation from all at-fault parties.

 - We work to ensure you are receiving fair compensation for pain and suffering.
 We are aggressive personal injury attorneys who fight hard for accident victims.

-Once you decide you would like to proceed with an insurance claim or lawsuit, your lawyer will likely:
+Deciding to file a personal injury claim is the first step to being eligible for compensation.
+Once you decide you would like to proceed with a Texas insurance claim or lawsuit, your personal injury lawyer will likely:

 - Investigate the accident scene to determine who contributed to your injuries, as multiple parties may be responsible in some way.